Dissecting Long-Chain-of-Thought Reasoning Models: An Empirical Study: Related Work

-Despite the rapid development of long reasoning models, our understanding of this field is still limited.
-To tackle this problem, some works focus on the role of scaling RL and argue that the long CoT reasoning capabilities are acquired at the pre-training stage rather than the RL training \cite{DBLP:journals/corr/abs-2503-01307,yue2025doesreinforcementlearningreally,ai2025rethinkingreflectionpretraining}.
+Despite the rapid development of long-CoT reasoning models, our understanding of this field is still limited.
+To tackle this problem, some works focus on the role of scaling RL and argue that the long-CoT reasoning capabilities are acquired at the pre-training stage rather than the scaling RL stage \cite{DBLP:journals/corr/abs-2503-01307,yue2025doesreinforcementlearningreally,ai2025rethinkingreflectionpretraining}.
 Other works demystify the training conditions under which long CoTs emerge \cite{DBLP:journals/corr/abs-2502-03373}.
 Although \citet{hochlehnert2025soberlookprogresslanguage} also find performance instability during evaluation, a comprehensive explanation for this phenomenon remains lacking.
 Furthermore, \citet{DBLP:journals/corr/abs-2503-14476} observe the data inefficiency problem in GRPO and propose directly discarding samples with zero advantage.
 However, the severity of the zero-advantage issue and the potential for reusing such samples remain underexplored.

+We became aware of a concurrent work by \citet{DBLP:journals/corr/abs-2506-01347} that also investigates the impact of positive and negative samples in scaling RL.
+Their study demonstrates that training with only negative samples can achieve competitive or even superior performance compared to using both positive and negative samples, while training with only positive samples leads to poor results.
+While their findings are generally consistent with ours, our work differs in two key aspects.
+(1) Their evaluation focuses solely on final mathematical reasoning performance, whereas we disentangle the contribution of training samples across four dimensions—final performance, goodness of fit, generalization, and robustness—and propose a unified explanatory framework for understanding the observed phenomena.
+(2) Their experiments are conducted exclusively under the zero-RL setting, while our study considers both zero-RL and cold-start scenarios, revealing the critical role of positive samples specifically in the zero-RL regime.